 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

-The Research teams at the University of York and the University of Exeter will collect information from you for this research study (and from your medical records, if you gave us permission to access these on the E-SEE Trial consent form) in accordance with our instructions.
+The Research teams at the University of York and the University of Exeter have collected information from you for this research study (and from your NHS digital records, if you gave us permission to access these on the E-SEE Trial consent form) in accordance with our instructions.

 The University of York and the University of Exeter will use your name, and contact details to contact you about the research study, and make sure that relevant information about the study is recorded for your participation.
 The only people from the University of York or the University of Exeter who will have access to information that identifies you will be people who need to contact you about the research.
 Individuals from the University of York or Sheffield University and regulatory organisations may look at your research records to audit the data collection process, oversee quality and check the accuracy of the research study.
 The people who analyse the information will not be able to identify you and will not be able to find out your name, NHS number or contact details.

 Where you gave consent to do so on the E-SEE trial consent form, The University of York will collect information about you for this research study from NHS Digital.
-This information will include the number of times you or your child have required access to services including admissions to hospital, visits to the doctors or with nurses, health visitors and other health workers as well as records of general health checks.
-We will be looking at number of times you or your child have required access to services rather than the reasons why services were accessed.
+This will involve linking the data that NHS Digital hold through information that identifies you to them.
+This information will include the number of times you or your child have required access to services including admissions to hospital.
+We will be looking at number of times you or your child have required access to services.
 Access to this data will enable us to look in a bit more detail at any benefits for health and wellbeing by participating in this trial.
 Where you gave consent to do so on the E-SEE trial consent form, we may access these medical records again in the future.
 The reason we would like to look at these records is because it will tell us about whether there are any longer-term benefits to health and quality of life.
 This information can only be accessed if you gave your permission on the E-SEE trial consent form.
 Your name, postcode, date of birth, NHS number and those of your baby will be used to access this data.